AndreaRibuoli/RIBY/README.md

 ### 24. to manage statements

 Actual interaction with the DBMS occurs within *statements*.
-Inside an active connection we can open multiple statemnts.
+Inside an active connection we can open multiple statements.

 This is the output of [invoke_SQLGetStmtAttrW.rb script](invoke_SQLGetStmtAttrW.rb) with the statement attributes that appear to be working with IBM DB2 for i 7.4: